Finding Freedom for Veterans

 For many of us, the Fourth of July holiday is a celebration we look forward to.
-Cookouts, fireworks and time off work has us excited to celebrate our freedom and our nation’s birthday.
-For those who fought to secure those freedoms, however, Independence Day can feel difficult – a flood of painful memories and a reminder of those who never made it home.
+Cookouts, fireworks, and time off work has us excited to celebrate our freedom and the nation’s birthday.
+For those who fought to secure those freedoms, however, Independence Day may be difficult—a flood of painful memories and reminder of those who never made it home.

 The Battle After the Battle

-On top of leaving the service, veterans also find themselves having to completely rewire their way of thinking to rejoin civilian life.
-Veterans have to make a very difficult transition from military life which is very structured with a clear chain of command back to daily civilian life that is much less structured and that may feel chaotic and overwhelming.
+On top of leaving the service, Veterans also find themselves having to completely rewire their way of thinking to rejoin civilian life.
+Veterans have to make a difficult transition from military life, which is very structured with a clear chain of command, back to daily civilian life that is much less structured and may feel chaotic and overwhelming.

 - Manage a work/life balance.

 - Identify the impacts of their military service on self and family.

 - Recognize the beginning stages of post-traumatic stress disorder (PTSD).

 Military training involves a complete remaking and rebuilding as a soldier during basic training.
 Veterans have been trained to act and react without hesitation, going against every moral compass you have for the protection of your nation’s people.

 Unlike the popular video games, this call of duty doesn’t have a simple reboot to the world.
 Life for those in the services changes drastically in short amounts of time and the mind cannot always keep up.